Teachers trained in special needs and Allied Educators provide learning and behavioural support in mainstream schools.

 - Accessibility accommodations for children to complete their national examination papers, such as larger fonts and extra time.
 Find out more from the school once your child is enrolled.

-- Services from voluntary welfare organisations such as AWWA Ltd and The Singapore Association for the Deaf (SADeaf) for children with hearing loss, visual or physical impairments.
+- Services from social service agencies such as AWWA Ltd and The Singapore Association for the Deaf (SADeaf) for children with hearing loss, visual or physical impairments.
 They will assess your child’s needs and work with the teachers to provide assistance.

 - Assistive technology devices such as frequency modulation equipment, text-to-speech software and magnifiers for children with hearing loss, visual or physical impairments.
 Find out more from the school once your child is enrolled.